Wild Garlic

 Perhaps because the smell is so rare?
 Some say the mushroom smells of cucumber; others say melon rind or refer to a mealy scent.
 We think it’s more like overripe zucchini or even ghee that is a bit offish.
 In all cases, a not-very-pleasant-smell to remember.
 The good news is that the smell disappears as soon as you heat the mushrooms.

 The mushroom of Saint George is clearly a spring-mushroom, but we think that you will have some reminiscence of autumn when eating this dish.
 A hint of earthiness.
 Intense but not overwhelming.
-However, the combination of ramson and Saint George’s mushroom is 100% spring.
+However, the combination of ramson (wild garlic) and Saint George’s mushroom is 100% spring.

 Confused?
 Perhaps that’s part of the fun of eating Saint George’s mushroom.